Mangnoppa/samba/README.md

 **NOTE2**: there are reports that `-n` and `NMBD` only work if you have the container configured to use the hosts network stack.

 **NOTE3**: Unlike the dperson/samba container, this image contains a prebuilt `smb.conf` which runs my [Banana Pi](http://www.banana-pi.org/m1.html) right now.
-To use another prebuilt `smb.conf` just copy/modify the file `./additional_files/smb.conf`
+To use another prebuilt `smb.conf` just replace the file `./additional_files/smb.conf` or modify it.

 ## Examples